top of page

 Some venues opened their doors free of charge to the public and held conversations, some wrote their own letters and others live-streamed or took to the streets to read the letters aloud.
 High profile readers alongside young people and local communities were involved.

 Since then letters have continued to be written and presented - by individuals and in communities all over the world.
+Our work is deepening people’s relationship with the Earth.

 letters gathered.jpg